sweis/aiktools/README.md

 aiktools
 ========

-This is a clone of the Attestation Identity Key (AIK) tools _previously found_ at http://privacyca.com/code.html (the domain appears to have been purchased by a completely unrelated entity as of May 2017)
+This is a clone of the Attestation Identity Key (AIK) tools _previously found_ at "privacyca.com/code.html", which was a website operated by Hal Finney (the domain appears to have been purchased by a completely unrelated entity as of May 2017)

 This requires:
 * A TPM